Nivirx/stevia/README.md

 # Stevia Bootloader

 Stevia is a lightweight, hobby bootloader written in Assembly and C, designed for educational purposes.
-It targets x86 (Pentium III era) and aims to be simple, approachable, and understandable, focusing on minimalism and core functionality.
+It targets 686+ and aims to be simple, approachable, and understandable, focusing on minimalism and core functionality.

 ## Features